Elove/Multivendor/README.md

 14. Seller  Membership Plans and commission based charges
 15. Customers can review sellers.
 16. Different seller dashboard.
-27. Custom settings in the back end for further customization.
+27. Custom settings in the admin back end for further customization.

 ## Installation
     Unzip the zip files to your web directory.
     Rename the admin/config-dist.php,seller/config-dist.php and config-dist.php files to config.php.
     Make sure the seller/config.php, admin/config.php, config.php files have read and write permissions.
-    Visit http://yourdomain.com/install to start the installtion process Login to your admin end, give admins permissions by navigating to System->Users->User groups (edit) select all and save.
+    Visit http://yourdomain.com/install to start the installtion process
+    Login to your admin end, give admins permissions by navigating to System->Users->User groups (edit) select all and save.
 	That's it!
 	You can now access the seller dashboard at yourdomain/seller/index.php

 ## To do